MORPHEUS: A Multidimensional Framework for Modeling, Measuring, and Mitigating Human Factors in Cybersecurity

-However, situational factors can easily override these personality predispositions, as decision fatigue~\cite{Pignatiello2020Decision, stanton2016security} and time pressure~\cite{williams2017individual} can force even conscientious users to default to biased, heuristic processing.
-Moreover, while cognitive reflectiveness can reduce commitment to biases~\cite{AlosFerrer2016CognitiveReflection, Chou2021Mindless} and heighten threat perception~\cite{Musuva2019Cognitive}, it can be overwhelmed by the cumulative effect of bad security habits~\cite{Vishwanath2015Examining}.
+However, the architectural flow demonstrates that cognitive depletion can easily disrupt these dispositional baselines.
+Specifically, \textit{Decision Fatigue}~\cite{Pignatiello2020Decision, stanton2016security} and external adversarial triggers like time pressure~\cite{williams2017individual} actively reallocate resources away from System 2, forcing even conscientious users to default to biased, heuristic processing.
+Moreover, while active \textit{Cognitive Reflectiveness} can reduce the reliance on heuristics~\cite{AlosFerrer2016CognitiveReflection, Chou2021Mindless} and heighten threat perception~\cite{Musuva2019Cognitive}, it can be bypassed by the behavioral inertia of dysfunctional \textit{Recurrence} patterns~\cite{Vishwanath2015Examining}.

-Technical knowledge~\cite{Wash2020Experts} and specific training~\cite{iuga2016baiting} can activate System 2.
-Moreover, organizations should adopt security tools that implement security awareness messages or embedded training (e.g., warning messages for phishing) to increase cognitive reflectiveness~\cite{Kamar2023Moderating, Williams2018Exploring}.
-Even simple mechanisms, such as perceived uncertainty in an email, can foster the necessary reflection to address missing information~\cite{Vishwanath2015Examining}.
+To counteract this heuristic default, systemic interventions must artificially inject cognitive friction.
+Foundational technical knowledge~\cite{Wash2020Experts} and specific training~\cite{iuga2016baiting} provide the necessary schemas to engage System 2.
+Furthermore, organizations should deploy environmental constraints---such as security tools that embed in-the-moment awareness messages (e.g., warning banners for external phishing)---to interrupt System 1 and force an allocation of resources back to \textit{Cognitive Reflectiveness}~\cite{Kamar2023Moderating, Williams2018Exploring}.
+Even subtle design interventions, such as intentionally introducing perceived \textit{Uncertainty} in an interface, can trigger the necessary analytical reflection to evaluate deceptive information~\cite{Vishwanath2015Examining}.

-\paragraph{\textbf{3.
-The Motivation Balance: Risk Beliefs and Self-Efficacy.}} The interactions between \textit{Cyber Risk Beliefs} and \textit{Security Self-Efficacy} provide a clear view of user motivation through the lens of Protection Motivation Theory (PMT)~\cite{boer1996protection}.
-The literature suggests that these two factors must exist in equilibrium to foster secure behavior~\cite{Kwak2020Spear, Lee2023Thwarting, Verkijika2019SelfEfficacy} and a better attitude towards security policies~\cite{DelsoVicente2025ComplianceReview, Li2022Investigation, Martens2019Investigating}.

-A critical pattern identified is the complex feedback loop between threat perception and competence.
-While high cyber risk beliefs generally increase the cognitive resources a user is willing to expend (increasing reflectiveness)~\cite{vishwanath2011people, Kwak2020Spear}, an excessively high perception of threat without corresponding self-efficacy can be counterproductive.
-If users perceive threats as severe but doubt their ability to cope, they may experience reduced self-efficacy~\cite{Wang2017Coping}, potentially leading to more \textit{Anxiousness}, \textit{Fear}, and \textit{Stress} \cite{Wang2017Coping, Hengen2021Stress}, which can trigger a defensive "paralysis" or avoidance rather than protection~\cite{Brennan2010Fear}.
-For example, fear can induce a "lie bias" in users, causing them to misjudge genuine emails as threats, thereby hampering productivity~\cite{Wang2017Coping}.